borntofrappe/data-analysis-with-python/demographic-data-analyzer/README.md

 ## Assignment

+_Please note:_ to test the code locally I copied the first and last 200 observations from the actual dataset in `data.csv`.
+In the REPL the code is applied to the larger file.

 You are given a dataset of demographic data that was extracted from the 1994 Census database, considering such properties as age, work class, education, occupation and relationship.

 Use Pandas to answer the following questions: